The little ape tried to grab onto any nearby branches as the furious current pulled him downstream, but it was no use.

 Suddenly the entire ship started to shake.
 Despite the foggy weather, William had pressed on with the journey.
 He told Sarah that the waters around Skull Island were always dangerous, and that given their low supplies they couldn’t afford to wait around.

-Every few years however the fissure’s would act up, and giant shards of land would be ripped off.
+Every few years the fissure’s would act up, and giant shards of land would be ripped off.
 Whilst most of these pieces of land would sink to the bottom of the ocean, a few were left sticking out around the island, blocking the way.
 Coupled with the strong rapids that tossed the ship from side to side, it was a foolish decision to press on, but William couldn’t take another second with the crew.

-As soon as he made his way through the foggy waters however the ship was knocked into a large piece of broken off land.
+As soon as he made his way through the foggy waters the ship was knocked into a large piece of broken off land.
 Fortunately it didn’t pierce the ships hull, but it still threw the entire crew off of their feet including William.

 William nevertheless jumped back up and still pushed the ship forward.